How often have you heard this excuse for not having church greeters?

 However, you know this doesn’t always get done.

-In my experience, some times people who are recruited as church greeters may not be sure exactly what to say or how to give a greeting.
-Read: 20 Crazy Things Church Greeters say.
+In my experience, sometimes people who are recruited as church greeters may not be sure exactly what to say or how to give a greeting.
+Read: 20 Crazy Things Church Greeters Say.

 You’ll need to find ways to improve the greeting ministry of your church.

-Your Greeters might be nervous
+Your Greeters Might be Nervous

 It can be a little embarrassing to say “I don’t know how to do this” so in the privacy of their own home, they search the Internet for